-Administration of these medications does not altogether negate the risk of dangerous withdrawal symptoms like seizures 8.
-In order to reduce the risk of complications, you should be carefully monitored during withdrawal by medical professionals to ensure your safety.
+Administration of these medications does not altogether negate the risk of dangerous withdrawal symptoms like seizures.8 In order to reduce your risk of complications, you should be carefully monitored during benzo withdrawal by medical professionals to ensure your safety.

-While medications may be beneficial and even necessary during withdrawal, understand that addiction treatment does not solely entail the use of medication or stop when the withdrawal period is completed.
-Medications are, however, an important therapeutic adjunct when combined with psychological treatments like cognitive and behavioral therapies.
-Treating benzodiazepine addiction involves both detoxing users from the drug and treating the underlying addiction.
+While medications may be beneficial and even necessary during withdrawal from benzos, understand that addiction treatment does not solely entail the use of medication or stop when the withdrawal period is completed.
+Medications are, however, an important therapeutic adjunct when their use is combined with psychological treatments like cognitive and behavioral therapies.
+Treating benzodiazepine addiction involves both detoxing users from the drug and treating the underlying addictions.

 Detoxification, or “detox,” is the process of safely removing substances from the body.
-Because benzo withdrawal is associated with both distressing and dangerous symptoms, it is often the safest course for those detoxing from a drug in this class to be treated under close medical supervision.
-Many people addicted to benzos also abuse other drugs and/or alcohol 8, which can increase the risk for complications during withdrawal—so it is even more important for those using multiple substances to seek professional help.
+Because benzo withdrawals are associated with distressing and dangerous symptoms, it is often the safest course of action for those detoxing from a drug in this class to be treated under close medical supervision.
+Many people addicted to benzos also abuse other drugs and/or alcohol,8 which can increase their risk for complications during withdrawal—so it is even more important for those using multiple substances to seek professional help.